Estimate Time5 min

 529s have numerous tax advantages.

-The money in the account can also grow tax-deferred, and you may contribute up to the 529 plan's maximum contribution limit.
+The money in the account can also grow tax-deferred, and you may contribute up to the 529 plan's maximum aggregate limit.
 While there are no federal deductions for 529s, some states offer deductions on in-state plans.
 Others may offer tax breaks on 529 plan contributions in any state, or may use a tax credit.
 You should check your home state plan or the beneficiary's for potential state tax advantages.

 529s, penalties for nonqualified expenses, and Roth distributions

 Given the expense of higher education today, it may seem like a stretch that money in a 529 would go unused.
 Nevertheless, if you or the account's beneficiary decide to use the account funds for nonqualified expenses, you may be subject to income tax and a 10% federal tax penalty on any earnings associated with the distribution.
-That's where a conversion to a Roth IRA could make sense.
+That's where a rollover to a Roth IRA could make sense.
 However, there are several things to consider before going ahead with such a transfer.

 Good to know: You can change the beneficiary of the 529 account to another eligible individual, such as a child, grandchild, or eligible relative to fund an education.
 However, if the child is in a younger generation than the original designated beneficiary, the funds may be considered a gift for tax purposes.
 You should consult with a tax professional regarding your specific circumstances.